JonathanC13/TFTP-server/README.md

 ## End Remark

-    The team had its ups and downs when it came to meeting deadlines on certain components, but in the end I'm proud of what we were able to accomplish.
+    The team had its ups and downs, but in the end I'm proud of what we were able to accomplish.

     Thank you